-- 5.18 An enforcement order prescribed under Section 319 of the Resource Management Act is a directive from the Court to a person(s)/company to cease an activity and/or undertake an action(s) in order to avoid, remedy or mitigate an actual or potential adverse effect on the environment from their activity. - 5.19 No new orders were sought in this period - 5.20 No prosecutions were initiated for offences found during the 2015/2016 season. - 5.21 It is encouraging to report that the three farms in the District that have current Enforcement Orders against them demonstrated full compliance with the requirements of these orders, and the permitted activity rules.
+- 5.18 An enforcement order prescribed under Section 319 of the Resource Management Act is a directive from the Court to a person(s)/company to cease an activity and/or undertake an action(s) in order to avoid, remedy or mitigate an actual or potential adverse effect on the environment from their activity. - 5.19 No orders were sought in this period. - 5.20 One prosecution was initiated for offences found during the 2016/2017 season.
+The main offence involved the discharge of effluent to land where it entered water as a result of a range of poor on-farm practices.
+This matter is currently before the Environment Court. - 5.21 Another significant non-compliance has been investigated and is currently making its way to the Courts with charges due to be filed in the near future. - 5.22 It is encouraging to report that the three farms in the District that have current Enforcement Orders against them demonstrated full compliance with the requirements of these orders and the permitted activity rules.